rpassi/project-03/README.md

 ## Files Generated

-I generated 3 different json files (pens.json, toys.json and water_park.json)
+I generated 3 different json files (pens.json, toys.json and water_park.json) that are uploaded to the repository.